CS-495-Historical-Sites/remnant/android-app/README.md

 - Open with Android Studio IDE
 - Install an emulation device
 - Press "run"
     - This version of the project will send requests to our server hosted in AWS, so you do not need to set up the backend seperately.
-If you would like, edit the file at `app/src/main/java/com/ua/historicalsitesapp/util/ServerConfig.kt` so that `SEVER_URL = TEST_SERVER_URL`
+To connect to the backend running locally, edit the file at `app/src/main/java/com/ua/historicalsitesapp/util/ServerConfig.kt` so that `SEVER_URL = TEST_SERVER_URL`

 #### Setting up Google Maps